vmware/vic-product/docs/user_doc/vic_app_dev/deploy_multiple_docker_compose.md

 # Building and Deploying Multi-Container Applications to a Virtual Container Host #

-Having examined some of the considerations around deploying single containers to a Virtual Container Host, this section examples how to deploy applications that are comprised of multiple containers.
+Having examined some of the considerations around deploying single containers to a Virtual Container Host (VCH), this section examples how to deploy applications that are comprised of multiple containers.

 There are two approaches you can take to this.
 The most instictive approach would be to create scripts that manage the lifecycle of volumes, networks and containers.
-You can even build and run these scripts as containers if you like!

 The second approach is to use a manifest-based orchestrator such as Docker Compose.
 VIC 1.1 has some basic support for Docker Compose, but it is not functionally complete.
 Docker Compose is a proprietary orchestrator that drives the Docker API and ties other pieces of the Docker ecosystem together including Build and Swarm.
 Given that VIC engine doesn't currently support either Build or Swarm, Compose compatibility is necessarily limited.
 However, Compose can still be a useful tool, provided those limitations are understood.